-Other ETFs align with causes, like the Workplace Equality Portfolio ETF, which holds stocks only in companies that support LGBT equality in the workplace.
+Other ETFs align with causes, like the Workplace Equality Portfolio ETF (EQLT-A), which holds stocks only in companies that support LGBT equality in the workplace.

 Some cause-based ETFs offer a compelling risk/reward story.
-For example, gender diversity mandates, such as the Evolve North American Gender Diversity Index ETF, which invest in companies with high gender diversity in senior management, point to several recent studies suggesting that companies with a higher proportion of female leaders are more profitable than those with predominantly male executive teams.2
+For example, gender diversity mandates, such as the SPDR SSGA Gender Diversity Index ETF (SHE), which invest in U.S.-based companies with higher levels of gender diversity in senior leadership, point to recent studies suggesting that companies with a higher proportion of female leaders perform better.2

 However, funds catering to ethical or religious interests are only a subset of a growing line up of thematic ETFs: another subset simply gives investors the ability to buy shares in line with their personal interests.